Addressing type Ia supernova color variability with a linear spectral template: Conclusion

-The high explained variance in the first component on both methods can indicate a lack of diversity in our training sample.
-Increasing the sample will help increase the sample variability completion.
-We should also be attentive to the difference in $\Delta_M$ constraints, our FA PETS and PCA PETS obtained lower values than the SALT2 corresponding analysis.
-This result can be due to the different color treatments but for now the difference is not significant to make a firm statement.
-It is important to note we only considered a coherent intrinsic scatter which entered as a free parameter in the cosmological analysis.
-Other intrinsic scatter should be explored, giving further insight whether the neglected information was wavelength-dependent.
-In this scenario the best intrinsic scatter modeling may not be wavelength dependent for a model that does not correlates extinction and luminosity variations.
+It is important to note we only considered a coherent intrinsic scatter in the cosmological analysis, which is also a limitation of our analysis.
+Other intrinsic scatter could be explored, giving further insight into whether the missing information was wavelength-dependent.
+In this scenario, the best intrinsic scatter modeling may not be wavelength-independent for a model that does not correlate extinction and intrinsic luminosity variations.

-Regarding $\alpha$ and $\beta$ evolution with redshift seen in Fig.~\ref{fig:param_evol_w_z}, as these nuisance parameters do not describe the correlations strengths, the evolution with redshift does not offer extra information around a possible type Ia SN evolution with redshift.
-Using oblique FA PETS will allow for a deeper analysis relating evolution.
-It is important to note this behaviour does not seem to impact the HD residues and inclusion of systematics uncertainties is likely to diminish the evolution seen for $\sigma_{\textrm{int}}$ also in Fig.~\ref{fig:param_evol_w_z}.
+We verify a clear evolution with redshift for $\alpha$ nuisance parameter.
+This parameter multiplies the $x_1$ fit parameter in our distance modulus definition, which is strongly correlated with SALT2 color index variation.
+As $x_1$ seems to describe the majority of color index variation it is reasonable that $\alpha$ shows a redshift evolution as does SALT2 $\beta$ parameter.
+This evolution can be related to selection effects, which are not covered in this stage of PETS development.
+Incorporating the model covariance and extending the model to the UV region will allow us to reassess these dependencies.

-Mapping the systematics is essential to the current cosmological precision era and therefore supports improvements in current empirical models.
-FA PETS can be further explored if we consider common factor rotations.
-These rotations do not improve the fitting quality but can provide a different insight about the hidden variables.
-It is possible that a specific oblique rotation, that correlates the factors, lead to a set of hidden variables describing directly some intrinsic variation effects, like color and stretch, allowing us to recover physical interpretation for the model components.
-It is important to note that even though these two quantities are known to correlate with luminosity, a complete description of the explosion mechanism behind Ia SNe is not completely understood, so other hidden variables not included by most fitters, may play an important role in these empirical descriptions.
+Mapping the systematics is essential to the current cosmological precision era, thus supporting improvements in current empirical models.
+FA-PETS can be further explored if we consider accommodating measurement uncertainties and common factor rotations.
+These rotations can provide a different insight into the hidden variables since oblique rotations allow for correlated factors.